| An Essay on

 of activity (sets of parts of enterprises devoted to the same activity)

+and sectors (sets of enterprises).
 The starting point was in fact a portrayal of the economy in

 which the "individual" (the "free" agent who "acts", "reacts", "behaves" etc.)